nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

 public class ARTapToPlaceObject : MonoBehaviour
 {
    //2 now create some variables
-//    first we will start with a pubic variable:    gameObjectToInstantiate public GameObject gameObjectToInstantiate;
+//    first we will start with a public variable:    gameObjectToInstantiate public GameObject gameObjectToInstantiate;
 //
 // 3 then private variables: spawnedObject